alfajango/handbook/index.md

 Welcome to The Alfa Jango Handbook to Awesomeness.

 > Our little book of company policies and workflows, and tips and advise
-> for our startups and clients.
+> for our clients and startups.

 We are passionate about
 open-source software and development to our core.
 This handbook is an